 At Wright’s Farm Restaurant, It’s All in the Family

-The Burrillville institution has served all-you-can-eat chicken, fries, pasta and salad since 1972.
+The Burrillville institution has served its signature menu of all-you-can-eat chicken, fries, pasta and salad since 1972.

 Young children are running around on the grassy lawn playing tag as shrieks of laughter fill the air.
 Moms and dads hold babies too young to walk, while older folks wait patiently to hear their names called to the hostess stand.
 Right when you walk into this iconic northern Rhode Island restaurant, you know it’s all about family.